Tao Lin: Selected Tweets (2015)

-On June 15, 2015, Short Flight/Long Drive Books published a collaborative double-book called Selected Tweets by Lin and poet Mira Gonzalez.
+On June 15, 2015, Short Flight/Long Drive Books published the collaborative double-book Selected Tweets by Lin and poet Mira Gonzalez.
 The book features selections from eight years of their tweets at nine different Twitter accounts, as well as visual art by each author, footnotes, and "Extras".
-Emma Kolchin-Miller, writing in the Columbia Spectator, described the book as featuring "a selection of bleak, depressed, disturbing, funny, and personal tweets that create a fragmented narrative and show how Twitter can serve as a platform for art, storytelling, and connection."
-Andrea Longini, writing for Electric Literature, opined: "Although Twitter in name implies a kind of chatter or 'twittering,' Tao Lin and Mira Gonzalez have elevated the medium into an art form with the power to transmit authentic observations."
+In Electric Literature, Andrea Longini wrote that Lin and Gonzalez had "elevated the medium into an art form with the power to transmit authentic observations".

 Trip (2018)

 In May 2018, Lin's Trip: Psychedelics, Alienation, and Change, a nonfiction account of his experiences with psychedelic drugs, was published by Vintage Books.
 Much of the book is devoted to Lin's continuing fascination with the life and thought of Terence McKenna, as well as an introduction to McKenna's ex-wife Kathleen Harrison.

 Trip was a Los Angeles Times bestseller.
-In Scientific American, John Horgan wrote, "If an aspirant asks for an example of experimental science writing, I’ll recommend Trip.
+In Scientific American, John Horgan wrote, "If an aspirant asks for an example of experimental science writing, I'll recommend Trip.
 The book veers from excruciatingly candid autobiography to biography (of McKenna) to investigative journalism…to interview-based journalism to philosophical speculation to first-person accounts of the effects of DMT and Salvia."
 Of Trip, Sheila Heti wrote, "This book has changed how I understand myself on a cellular level.
-It’s a superbly researched, moving, and formally inventive quest for re-enchantment, and Tao Lin’s most compelling and profound book yet."
+It's a superbly researched, moving, and formally inventive quest for re-enchantment, and Tao Lin's most compelling and profound book yet."